 Matterhorn glacier paradise

-The Alpine Crossing project’s mountain station is at the same altitude as that of the Matterhorn glacier ride: 3821 metres.
+The Alpine X project’s mountain station is at the same altitude as that of the Matterhorn glacier ride: 3821 metres.
 The new station will be built directly adjacent to the existing one so that the two buildings merge into one.
-The entrance to the tunnel in the Matterhorn glacier paradise and the connection between the existing and future mountain stations have already been prepared.

 As with the first stage of the cableway project, the design of the station extension in the direction of Testa Grigia will further develop the concept of crystalline forms, the idea being to blend the appearance of the station with that of the rock wall of the Klein Matterhorn.